Do you believe value investing and cricket have any connection? Read on to find out

 It’s the same for portfolio performance and stock picking.
 The returns fund managers generate results from years of reading, learning, making mistakes, spending sleepless nights, and sacrificing personal time to make clients richer.
 There are no shortcuts there.
 As a result, you may occasionally land up with a few stocks that give you fantastic returns based on hearsay.

 But sustained outperformance doesn’t come with a “fluke”; it takes years of effort.
 So the next time your fund manager generates market-beating returns over 5 years, remember it is not just 5 years of struggle but 15 years of toil.
 In cricket, investing, or life, always remember – “You will certainly fall; it is important to get up and get going.”

 Playing cricket/value investing in India is very easy……..everyone is an expert!

 “Mein to bola tha, xxxxxxxx ko liya to haarna hi tha”, “Mein to bola tha, toss haara to match haarega”, “Are isko batting/bowling nahi ata, aisehi liya hai team me”.
-These are common dialogues that anyone from a 10-year-old to an 80-year-old will have.
-In reality, players and team management know the best approach; to cut through the noise and free advice, and focus on playing the game to their best potential.
-No one can predict the outcome of a game, the key is to give your best in each and every game.
+These are everyday dialogues that anyone from a 10-year-old to an 80-year-old will have.
+But, in reality, players and team management know the best approach; to cut through the noise and free advice and focus on playing the game to their best potential.
+No one can predict the outcome of a game; the key is to give your best in each game.

 The key is to stay away from such geniuses.
-Either do your own research or approach good advisors (such as Research and Ranking).
+Either research or approach good advisors (such as Research and Ranking).
 We don’t promise to make your portfolio 100x in 5 years, but we can assure you we’ll offer market-beating returns if you invest with us for a long enough period (5+ years).